 7. ENGLISH SPRINGER SPANIEL

-The English Springer Spaniel is a precious face, people-pleasing breed.
-They’re a relatively healthy breed comparatively, rarely suffering from any serious health issues.
-English Springer Spaniels commonly live between 12 to 14 years.
+The English Springer Spaniel, with their endearing face and people-pleasing disposition, is a breed that fits well within the category of healthy dog breeds.
+These dogs are comparatively healthy, rarely suffering from any grave health issues.
+English Springer Spaniels typically live between 12 to 14 years.

 6. BORDER COLLIE